IN THIS ARTICLE:

 Before you set properties for your devices, you should understand where to set them, which depends on how many devices that property applies to.
 For example, if you have the same SNMP community string set for all of your Linux devices, it doesn't make sense to go and set that as a property individually for each Linux device in your account.
 It may be better to instead set this community string at the account level so that it applies to all Linux devices (and instances).

 Properties set at the device level will override properties set at the group level, and properties set at the group level override properties set at the global (account) level.
 As a best practice, we recommend that you set global credentials and override them as needed for groups of devices or individual devices.

 Note: A device that is a member of multiple groups with the same property defined uses the properties set at the deepest level group.
-If the same property is set in two groups at the same level, and a device is a member of both these groups, the selection of which property that the device will take effect is nondeterministic.
+If the same property is set in two groups at the same level, and a device is a member of both these groups, the selection of which property that the device will adopt is nondeterministic.

 Adding a Property